<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Customer: No, sorry, I don't have access to my card.
 I'll put it on this Friday's run by BACS.

-You: Brilliant, I’ll make a note in our system to expect payment by Tuesday when the BACS payment clears.
+You: Brilliant, I'll make a note in our system to ask for payment by Tuesday when the BACS payment clears.
 Thank you for your time.

-Unfortunately the invoice has not yet been approved by my director.
+Customer: I know the invoice is two weeks past due.
+Unfortunately, the original invoice has not yet been approved by my director.

 You: Sorry to hear that, I appreciate that these things are sometimes out of your control.
 Has there been a query with the invoice for it to be left unapproved?